Bel’s Journal, Desnus 7, 4722

 This may sound like I have fond memories of working at the Feral Dog.
 I don’t.
 The only good things that came out of it were the money and my friendship with Zhog.
 What I’m saying is, I really didn’t want to be back there—this made for twice in one week—but we weren’t exactly drowning in options.

 Alas, Kullen wasn’t around.
 We sat at a table and ordered lunch, hoping he might come in while we ate.
-There weren’t many customers left after the rush, but we did hear a frustrated voice from a four-top nearby: “You said that cairn was full of treasure!”
+There weren’t many customers left after the rush, but we did hear a frustrated voice from a three-top nearby: “You said that cairn was full of treasure!”
 I turned to look that way and recognized the group from Korvosa we saw a few days back.
 I could practically script out that conversation.
 We’ve all heard it, so many times.

 After the better part of an hour, we figured Kullen wasn’t coming back any time soon so Zhog suggested catching him at home.
 Pestering Kullen where he lived felt like a bad plan to me, but Zhog knows his uncle best and the list of alternatives was down to zero, so I didn’t object.
 This was basically the Zhog show, anyway.
 There was no one here better equipped to start this conversation, and my opinions on the matter probably weren’t worth anything.